RickyCook/github-auth-generator/README.md

   - `installation` for "GitHub App" type apps - Generated tokens for interacting with most of the GitHub API - Generated from an app token, and scoped to organization/user/etc
   - `orgRunnerRegistration` for registering a GitHub Actions Runner with an organization
   - `repoRunnerRegistration` for registering a GitHub Actions Runner with a repository
+  - `entRunnerRegistration` for registering a GitHub Actions Runner with an enterprise
   - `orgRunnerRemove` for removing a GitHub Actions Runner from an organization
   - `repoRunnerRemove` for removing a GitHub Actions Runner from a repository
+  - `entRunnerRemove` for removing a GitHub Actions Runner from an enterprise
 - Options
   - `debug`: turn on debug outputs (`true`/`false`, or CLI flag)
   - `authorization`: authorization header mode outputs a valid `Authorization` header value (`true`/`false`, CLI flag, or function suffix for JS library)